Asiana Treks and Tours

 Everest Base Camp (EBC): The ultimate destination, commonly listed as 5,550 m (18,209 ft).
 Meters offers unparalleled views of Flora and Fauna in the Everest Base Camp Trek.

-Flora and Fauna In Everest Base Camp Trekking:
+Flora and Fauna In the Everest Base Camp Trekking:

 The Everest Base Camp Trek is also located within Sagarmatha National Park.
-It boasts a diverse array of flora and fauna, where pine and hemlock forests are found at lower altitudes, and fir, juniper, birch, rhododendron, scrub, and alpine plants thrive at higher elevations.
-Sagarmatha National Park is inhabited by a diverse range of animals, including the red panda, snow leopard, musk deer, Himalayan tahr, marten, Himalayan mouse hare (pika), and over 118 bird species, such as the Impeyan pheasant, snow cock, blood pheasant, and red-billed chough.
+It boasts a diverse array of flora and fauna, with pine and hemlock forests at lower altitudes and fir, juniper, birch, rhododendron, scrub, and alpine plants at higher elevations.
+Sagarmatha National Park is home to a diverse range of animals, including the red panda, snow leopard, musk deer, Himalayan tahr, marten, Himalayan mouse hare (also known as a pika), and over 118 bird species, such as the Impeyan pheasant, snow cock, blood pheasant, and red-billed chough.

 CategoryDetails